Have a safe T.R.I.P. this spring

 Plan to take a break every 2 hours

-Having stopping to take a rest when driving is not only important for your safety, but also contributes to a more enjoyable and stress-free travel experience.
+Stopping to have a rest while driving is not only important for your safety but also contributes to a more enjoyable and stress-free travel experience.

 Try to get a good night’s sleep the night before you travel.
 Plan your journey and factor in rest stops with a minimum break of at least 15 minutes every two hours to help you stay alert.